 - cancer cells in the lymph nodes under the arm

 - the cancer is high grade

-Very rarely, chemotherapy is given before surgery to shrink a large cancer and make it possible to remove it.
+Sometimes chemotherapy is given before surgery to shrink a large cancer and make it possible to remove it.

 Your specialist is likely to suggest radiotherapy after surgery.
 This treatment lowers the risk of the cancer cells growing back in the area of the breast in the future.
 You usually have radiotherapy for a few minutes each day from Monday to Friday, for 3 to 6 weeks.
-Some hospitals give radiotherapy on alternate days, rather than every day.

 Your specialist will arrange receptor tests on your cancer cells when you are first diagnosed.
 If your cancer cells have hormone receptors, your doctor might prescribe hormone therapy for you.
 This can help to reduce the chance of the cancer coming back.
 You usually take these therapies for at least 5 years.